 10. What’s Eating Gilbert Grape?
 (1993)

-A young Leonardo DiCaprio on the ladder in What’s Eating Gilbert Grape?
+Young Leonardo DiCaprio in What’s Eating Gilbert Grape?

-Gilbert Grape also nabbed DiCaprio his first Oscar nomination for his performance in a supporting role.
+Gilbert Grape also nabbed DiCaprio his first Oscar nomination for his performance in the Best Supporting Actor category.
+It remains one of the earliest signals that Leonardo DiCaprio's filmography would be defined by emotional range and bold choices.
 The film is far from perfect, but it’s a good story and a clear “jumping off point” for stars Johnny Depp and Leonardo DiCaprio.

 What’s Eating Gilbert Grape?